adrienkohlbecker/homelab/README.md

 Provisioning a new host :

 1. Add it to the `tosetup` group in `hosts.ini`.
 Specify the hostname to set and ansible_ssh_host for the ip
-2. Run `ansible-playbook -i hosts.ini setup.yml --ask-sudo-pass`
+2. Run `ansible-playbook -i hosts.ini setup.yml --ask-pass --ask-sudo-pass`
 3. Add the host to the applicable group(s), specify ansible_ssh_user & ansible_ssh_private_key_file
 4. Run `ansible-playbook -i hosts.ini site.yml`